Information for employers

 Cultural Awareness Training

-Cultural Awareness Training sessions organised by Bristol City Council and run by ASH training have been running for the last couple of months, and we are pleased to announce further dates for your diary.
+Cultural Awareness Training sessions organised by Bristol City Council, and delivered by ASH training, have been running for the last few months, and we are pleased to announce further dates for your diary, with more to follow.

 These sessions are great for your sponsored care workers who may be newly arrived in the UK, or have recently started working in a care setting locally.
 It is a full day of training (9:30 for 10am start until 16:30) covering a range of topics such as care values, good communication skills, good record keeping, and how to deliver care with dignity and respect.